Biblical criticism: Two-source theory critique

-While most scholars agree that the two-source theory offers the best explanation for the Synoptic problem, and some say it has been solved, others say it is not solved satisfactorily, with theories suggesting usage of Matthew by Luke or vice versa without Q increasing in popularity within scholarship.
+While the two-source theory remains the most popular solution, others say it is not solved satisfactorily, with theories suggesting usage of Matthew by Luke or vice versa without Q increasing in popularity within scholarship.
 Donald Guthrie says no single theory offers a complete solution as there are complex and important difficulties that create challenges to every theory.
 One example is Basil Christopher Butler's challenge to the legitimacy of two-source theory, arguing it contains a Lachmann fallacy that says the two-source theory loses cohesion when it is acknowledged that no source can be established for Mark.
 F. C. Grant posits multiple sources for the Gospels.

 Form criticism

 Form criticism began in the early twentieth century when theologian Karl Ludwig Schmidt observed that Mark's Gospel is composed of short units.
 Schmidt asserted these small units were remnants and evidence of the oral tradition that preceded the writing of the gospels.
 Bible scholar Richard Bauckham says this "most significant insight," which established the foundation of form criticism, has never been refuted.
 Hermann Gunkel (1862–1932) and Martin Dibelius (1883–1947) built from this insight and pioneered form criticism.
 By the 1950s and 1960s, Rudolf Bultmann and form criticism were the "center of the theological conversation in both Europe and North America".

 Form criticism breaks down biblical pasage into short units called pericopes, which are then classified by genre: prose or verse, letters, laws, court archives, war hymns, poems of lament, and so on.
 Form criticism then theorizes concerning the individual pericope's Sitz im Leben ("setting in life" or "place in life").
 Based on their understanding of folklore, form critics believed the early Christian communities formed the sayings and teachings of Jesus themselves, according to their needs (their "situation in life"), and that each form could be identified by the situation in which it had been created and vice versa.